Rocky Mountain High School (Colorado): History

 Rocky Mountain High School was founded in 1973.
 Its student body was made up of sophomores and juniors originally from Fort Collins High School and Poudre High School.
 The campus was made of three separate buildings.
 In 1994 to 1995, the school's campus was redesigned to make one large building from the original three separate ones.
 A new media center, theatre, vocal music room, larger commons area, and a fitness center were added during this remodel.
 In 2005, an auxiliary gym and multipurpose room were added.
 Rocky started as a three-year high school, but as part of a grade reconfiguration in Poudre School District, it became a four-year high school.
 The class of 2009 had 692 seniors, the largest senior class the school has ever had.

 Extracurricular activities

 Student-run publications

 Rocky Mountain High School students have been running an online magazine called "The Highlighter" since 2016.
 The publication is an online news source that values reliability and involvement with the student body.
 Students also create and publish an annual yearbook.

-Clubs and organizations

-Rocky Mountain High School has over 50 different clubs, organizations, and honor societies students are participating in.